 Experience & Event Design - Curation

-As part of their Truth & Reconciliation Action Plan, KPMG hosted a unique evening reception dedicated to celebrate the heritage, culture, and achievements of Canada’s First Nations, Inuit, and Métis peoples.
+As part of their Truth & Reconciliation Action Plan, KPMG hosted a unique evening reception dedicated to celebrating the heritage, culture, and achievements of Canada’s First Nations, Inuit, and Métis peoples.
 During the event, attendees were welcomed to experience the art and storytelling of 50 established and emerging indigenous artists from the Ontario region.

 The exhibition, entitled ‘Bizindamowin’ (to learn from listening), featured a Main Exhibition with scenography inspired by the medicine wheel symbol.
-Further to the Main Exhibition area, a Print Shop exhibited illustrations from select artists and an Immersive Room, featuring a new media installation by Casey Koyczan, provided a multi-sensory experience for attendees.
+Further to the Main Exhibition area, a Print Shop exhibited illustrations from select artists, and an Immersive Room featuring a new media installation by Casey Koyczan provided a multi-sensory experience for attendees.

 Mariah Measwasige established the visual branding of the event with a distinctively modern interpretation of the medicine wheel.
 The logo signifies the sacredness of the wheel, the need for a quiet mind, focus, and imagination in order to grow, and the circle at the center of the image needs to be sought out by the viewer.
-The exhibit’s graphic identity and color scheme was inspired by Indigenous structures and iconography – making for a cohesive and representative experience.
+The exhibit’s graphic identity and colour scheme were inspired by Indigenous structures and iconography – making for a cohesive and representative experience.